malcolmsailor/midani/README.md

   -t, --test            set frame rate to a maximum of 2 fps
 ```

-## Sample files

-The subdirectory `sample_settings` contains a few sample settings files to quickly demonstrate a few of the different options available.

-The subdirectory `sample_music` contains a few midi files to play with for demo purposes.
-I created these algorithmically with another project of mine.
-I have provided mp3s generated therefrom with `fluidsynth` and a free General MIDI soundfont.
-The audio fidelity may leave something to be desired.

 ## Configuration

 For full documentation of the various settings available, see `docs/settings.md`.